Vietnam Itineraries: Suggestions by Local Experts

-In order to enjoy a well-rounded Vietnamese experience, planning your trip around a well-crafted itinerary is key.
+To enjoy a well-rounded Vietnamese experience, planning your trip around a well-crafted itinerary is key.
 Here's an overview of some highly recommended Vietnam itineraries to inspire your journey:

 • 5 days in Vietnam - Perfect for those looking for a smorgasbord of Vietnam's enticing scenery and cultural attractions.

-• 10 days in Vietnam - This gives you a more expanded timeframe to explore the key tourist attractions in Hanoi's Old Quarter and even do some excursions outside the city.
+• 10 days in Vietnam - This gives you a more expanded time frame to explore the key tourist attractions in Hanoi's Old Quarter and even do some excursions outside the city.

 • 2 weeks in Vietnam - An opportunity to visit exquisite locations such as Halong Bay and the beautiful surroundings of Sapa, enjoying both the sea and mountain views while having enough time for excursions.